logic-ng/LogicNG/README.md

 ```

 ## License & Commercial Support
 The library is released under the Apache License and therefore is free to use in any private, educational, or commercial project.
-Commercial support will be available soon.
+Commercial support is available.
+Please contact Christoph Zengler at logicng@escsol.com for further details.